Alonso homers twice, Mets roll to 9-4 victory over Dodgers - WHIZ News

 Mets: RHP Tylor Megill (right biceps tendinitis) will throw 55 pitches or go four innings during a rehab appearance Sunday at Double-A Binghamton.

 Dodgers: LHP Clayton Kershaw (right SI joint inflammation) will go at least three innings for Class A Rancho Cucamonga on Sunday.
-Roberts said Kershaw could throw an extra inning in the bullpen depending on his pitch count.
 Roberts added there is a possibility that Kershaw could return to the rotation during next weekend’s series in San Francisco.

 UP NEXT